 - March-Wisbech with links for Peterborough and Cambridge commute in and out, act as a terminal branch for the Fenland destination.
 For information on the Wisbech Rail Reopening Campaign please see external site: https://wisbechrail.org.uk/

 - March-Spalding.
 Admittedly blockages exist, but maybe the link to the Peterborough-Doncaster line could be west of Spalding, but further out?
 Realignments where blockages exist but line holds key to more paths on East Coast Main Line, freeing up Peterborough for other trains, cutting Fenland traffic and linking York and Cambridge directly as a cross country Eastern England spinal route both ways including M11/A1 rail choice for more freight by rail reducing carnage on the roads and wear and tear costs.
 A study at very least should look at the options in wider significance context to mere localism.
+Get Involved If people support this rail link you can do the following:

 - Kings Lynn – Hunstanton.
 This coastal resort should be reconnected to the rail network for footfall and spend minus the parking conflict and mayhem.
 Route needs protection, a study should be done.